Visit the 10th arrondissement of Paris

 The 10th arrondissement is a true paradise for food lovers.
 Numerous restaurants offer international cuisine, from traditional French dishes to Lebanese, African, Indian and Asian specialties.
 If you're looking for something more local, try the neighborhood's boulangeries and patisseries, where you can enjoy fresh croissants, crisp baguettes and delicious pastries.

-Fashion: A whirlwind of trends
+Fashion: a whirlwind of trends

 The 10th arrondissement of Paris is a unique place.
 Whether you're interested in history, gastronomy, the arts, fashion or nightlife, this lively district has something for everyone.
-Don't hesitate to venture into its cobbled streets to discover its hidden treasures.
+Don't hesitate to venture down its cobbled streets to discover its hidden treasures.